albao11/Geolocation_Sigfox/README.md

 # Geolocation of messages sent by connected devices

 ## Context
 The purpose of this work consisted of finding the exact position of a set of messages sent by connected devices that could be or not in motion.
-This information had to be retrieved from data received by Sigfox stations which captured the messages.
+This information had to be retrieved from data received by Sigfox stations which recorded the messages.

 Two datasets were provided: